gmc-code/PC-microbit-micropython/docs/sound/audio_sounds.rst

 | The advanced code below uses ``replace`` methods on the string version of the sound to get the simple name of the sound for scrolling.
 | The sound playing is started first, using the non-blocking form with ``wait=False``.
-| The sound name is scrolled using the blocking form with ``wait=True``, so that the hte next sound is not played till the scrolling has completed.
+| The sound name is scrolled using the blocking form with ``wait=True``, so that the the next sound is not played till the scrolling has completed.

 .. code-block:: python